Preparing for Your Job Interview

 The hiring process is a two way street.
 Both sides need to be engaged in the process and be equally excited to work with the other.
 Next time you find yourself interviewing for a new position, be sure you make it a two-way interview.

-Here are forty questions to help you figure out if the company will be right for you.
+Here are some questions to help you figure out if the company will be right for you.

 You want to understand exactly what will be expected of you and whether or not this aligns with your skills and ambitions.
 Be sure to have a full understanding of the position and your role in it before leaving your interview.